Strangeways Prison riot: The riot spreads

-Between 2:00pm and 5:00pm approximately 800 prisoners had surrendered, and arrangements were made for them to be transferred to other prisons.
-At 8:00 pm Governor O'Friel agreed that prison officers should enter E wing, and at 8:05 pm approximately ten Control & Restraint (C&R) units each consisting of twelve prison officers entered the wing.
-By 8:10pm all four landings of E wing had been secured, and one C&R unit progressed to the Centre where they fought with rioting prisoners.
+Between 2 pm and 5 pm approximately 800 prisoners had surrendered, and arrangements were made for them to be transferred to other prisons.
+At 8 pm Governor O'Friel agreed that prison officers should enter E wing, and at 8:05 pm approximately ten Control & Restraint (C&R) units each consisting of twelve prison officers entered the wing.
+By 8:10 pm all four landings of E wing had been secured, and one C&R unit progressed to the Centre where they fought with rioting prisoners.
 This was reported to O'Friel, who instructed the officers not to move beyond E wing.
-Scaffolding poles and other missiles were thrown at the C&R teams from the roof area above the fourth landing in E wing, and when prisoners broke onto the wing the C&R teams withdrew at 0:22am on 2 April, leaving prisoners in control of the wing.
+Scaffolding poles and other missiles were thrown at the C&R teams from the roof area above the fourth landing in E wing, and when prisoners broke onto the wing the C&R teams withdrew at 0:22 am on 2 April, leaving prisoners in control of the wing.
 Up to 1,100 of the 1,647 prisoners were involved in the rioting, and by the end of the first day 700 had surrendered and been transferred to other prisons along with 400 prisoners who were not involved in the rioting.
 Between 200 and 350 prisoners occupied the rooftop of the main prison during the night.

 Rooftop protest

-At 7:00am on 2 April, an estimated total of 142 prisoners were still in control of all the accommodation wings of the prison.
+At 7 am on 2 April, an estimated total of 142 prisoners were still in control of all the accommodation wings of the prison.
 Some prisoners on the roof gave clenched fist salutes to the crowd watching below.
 Some prisoners were wearing prison officers' hats and uniforms, while others were wearing masks improvised from towels and blankets.
 A banner was unveiled that read "No dead", in response to claims in the press that between eleven and twenty prisoners had been killed in the rioting.
 At 10:00am, C&R units entered the remand prison and regained control, with six prisoners surrendering peacefully.

-A Home Office statement was released at 11:45am stating that no bodies had been found in the remand prison, and twelve prison officers and thirty-seven prisoners had received treatment in hospital to date.
-Further prisoners surrendered the same day, and by 6:00pm 114 prisoners remained in the prison.
+A Home Office statement was released at 11:45 am stating that no bodies had been found in the remand prison, and twelve prison officers and thirty-seven prisoners had received treatment in hospital to date.
+Further prisoners surrendered the same day, and by 6:00 pm 114 prisoners remained in the prison.
 On 3 April newspapers published pictures of the prisoners' "No dead" banner, while still insisting that twenty prisoners had been killed.
 The prisoners responded with a banner that read "Media contact now".
 The Manchester Evening News newspaper was contacted from inside the prison by telephone, and prisoners outlined their demands: